The best accounting software for small businesses 2025

 Quickbooks allows users to track and review cash flow over several months to create a future forecast.
 Image source: quickbooks.intuit.com

-QuickBooks came out top in our testing for two key reasons.
-Firstly, it’s affordable.
-The platform’s cheapest tier costs £10 per month, per user, and QuickBooks offers regular deals and discounts for entrepreneurs; a vital perk in today’s cost of living crisis.
-You can currently purchase a QuickBooks plan for 90% off for 7 months.
+During our testing process, we found QuickBooks came out on top for two major reasons.
+Firstly, how affordable it is.
+The platform’s cheapest tier costs £5 per month, per user, for the first six months.
+QuickBooks also offers regular deals and discounts for entrepreneurs; you can currently purchase a QuickBooks plan for 90% off for 7 months.

-As part of your subscription, you’ll also get an extensive feature offering that answers small business owners’ big software concerns.
-There’s live chat support if you run into trouble, an intuitive mobile app for on-the-go expense tracking, plus integrations with over 700 apps.
+With QuickBooks you’ll also get an extensive range of features that answers small business owners’ big software concerns.
+There’s live chat and phone support if you run into trouble, an intuitive mobile app for on-the-go expense tracking, plus integrations with over 700 apps.

-Crucially, however, QuickBooks was one of only three platforms we tested that permits cash flow forecasting on its cheapest plan.
-Cash flow forecasting involves estimating your future sales and expenses.
-It’s a must-have if you plan on adopting a lean business model to save on costs (as almost every company today does).
+Crucially, QuickBooks was one of only three platforms we tested that permits cash flow forecasting on its cheapest plan.
+This involves estimating your future sales and expenses, and it’s a must-have if you plan on adopting a lean, efficient business model to save on costs.

 QuickBooks pros